bailey27/cppcryptfs/README.md

 Early in cppycryptfs' development, Dokany (then version 0.9) had a problem if multiple threads were used to service requests on a single filesystem.

-Therefore the number of threads was hard-coded to 1 in cppcryptfs.
+Therefore the number of threads per-filesystem was hard-coded to 1 in cppcryptfs.

 It appears to be safe to use more than one thread per-filesystem now.
 However, almost all testing and usage of cppcryptfs until now has been done with only one thread per filesystem.